kareneinst/Onboarding-Project/README.md

 # Onboarding-Project
-This is the Onboarding Project Respository
+This is the Onboarding Project Repository

+karen's going to be working on this soon